weigao-123/personal_research/slides.md

 <br>

 - Unbalance and mixture of single-phase and three-phase (multi-phase) in distribution level
-- Linearization of Original nonlinear and nonconvex OPF model in multi-phase system
+- Linearization of original nonlinear and nonconvex OPF model in multi-phase system
 - General and comprehensive devices support by CYME (overhead-lines, transformer, PV, BESS, regulator, capacitor, etc.)

 ---